ThibaultFillion/strengths/paper/paper.md

 The model features 3 reaction-diffusion environments, "ext", "cyt" and "mmb", accounting, respectively, for the extracellular space, the cytoplasm and the interface between these two compartments containing the plasma membrane.
 We use two different system spaces.
-The first one is a $26 \times 26$ mesh grid consisting of 1 $\mu$m$^3$ cubic cells, while the second one is a coarse-grained version of the first that contains only 85 nodes/cells (for 676 cells in the grid) (Fig. \ref{example1} b).
+The first one is a $26 \times 26$ cell grid consisting of 1 $\mu$m$^3$ cubic cells, while the second one is a coarse-grained version of the first that contains only 85 nodes/cells (for 676 cells in the grid) (Fig. \ref{example1} b).
 The trajectory of the system state is simulated, both for the fully detailed grid and for